Decimal Operations

 Great as a quick interactive starter to any Maths lesson, use this activity to check your students abilities in working with decimals.
 All four operations, a selection of decimal places, include whole number parts or not.
 Whatever you are wanting to check, you can do it with this.
 Want to challenge those more able students?
 Set it to mixed!

 For Decimal Division, you may want to start with dividing decimals by whole numbers.
-To do this, select "One Whole Number" and deselect "Ensure Positive Answer" (this puts the whole number in the second part).
+To do this, select "One Whole Number" and deselect "Ensure Bigger Number Comes First".

 Great as a quick interactive starter to any Maths lesson, use this activity to check your students abilities in working with decimals.
 All four operations, a selection of decimal places, include whole number parts or not.
 Whatever you are wanting to check, you can do it with this.
 Want to challenge those more able students?
 Set it to mixed!

 For Decimal Division, you may want to start with dividing decimals by whole numbers.
-To do this, select "One Whole Number" and deselect "Ensure Positive Answer" (this puts the whole number in the second part).
+To do this, select "One Whole Number" and deselect "Ensure Bigger Number Comes First".

 If you like the page then tweet the link using the button on the right.